fidian/pebble-fontastic/README.md

 More Fonts?
 -----------

 Do you have one that you would like to include?
 Drop me a line by filing a [feature request](https://github.com/fidian/pebble-fontastic/issues) or post in the [forum discussion].
+Please keep in mind that only so many custom fonts can be included in the application because there's a hard limit of 96k of resources allowed.

 License Information